greg-js/arch-wiki-md-repo/wiki/_content/english/Dynamic Kernel Module Support.md

 ## Upgrades

-Though modules are able to be rebuilt usually through a good number of kernel upgrades, at times the package will need to get upgraded.
+Though the rebuilt of the DKMS modules is usually seamless during a kernel upgrade, it may still happen that the rebuilt fails.
+You should pay extra attention to pacman's output!
+This applies in particular if the system relies on the DKMS module to boot successfully and/or if you use DKMS with a custom kernel not in the [Official repositories](/index.php/Official_repositories "Official repositories").

 To deal with changes in the kernel, fix bugs, or add necessary features consider upgrading the DKMS package before rebooting.

 ## Usage